Scientific Name

 The flowers are funnel-shaped and can measure up to 2 inches (5 cm) in length, with nearly equal diameters.
 They appear in spring in different shades of pink and white.

 Some Gymnocalyciums are shade-seeking in the wild, growing among shrubs or grasses, while others thrive in complete exposure.
-Therefore, some plants will require light shading from the sun in the hottest months, but overexposure can result in the loss of flowers.
+Therefore, some plants will require light shading from the sun in the hottest months, but overexposure causes flower loss.

 The potting medium's balance should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.

 Watering in the summer months, while the plants are growing well, can be frequent (weekly for small plants in small pots), but always allow the compost to nearly dry out before rewatering.
-Watering in the winter months at all is unwise and certainly not necessary.
+Watering in the winter months is unwise and, indeed, unnecessary.
 The difficult times are spring and autumn.

 Species that produce offsets can be readily propagated by cuttings.
 Gymnocalycium seeds germinate well when fresh and can be stored for a few years in cold conditions.